plexguide/Unraid_Intel-ARC_Deployment/README.md

 ## Data Savings with AV1 Encoding

-AV1 encoding can dramatically reduce your file sizes.
-In practice, using three Intel ARC GPUs to encode just 10-15% of a large library resulted in roughly 37TB of saved space.
-For a 300TB collection, this could bring the total size down to around 75-100TB with careful AV1 conversion.
+AV1 encoding drastically reduces file sizes.
+Using three Intel ARC GPUs to encode just 10-15% of a large library saved about 37TB.
+For a 300TB collection, careful AV1 conversion could reduce it to 75-100TB.

 <img width="373" alt="image" src="https://github.com/user-attachments/assets/09d36726-56d9-4c53-8589-eca2173e7283">

-In other words, AV1 can provide huge storage and cost savings.
+In other words, AV1 can deliver huge storage and cost savings.

 ---

 ## AV1 Drawbacks

-AV1 isn’t flawless.
-Some devices may not natively support AV1 decoding yet.
-Additionally, AV1 encoding can be more resource-intensive and may take longer.
-For more details, check out the [AV1 Drawbacks](https://github.com/plexguide/Unraid_Intel-ARC_Deployment/wiki/AV1-Drawbacks) page to understand compatibility issues and potential trade-offs.
+AV1 is not perfect.
+Some devices may not support AV1 decoding natively, and AV1 encoding can be more resource-intensive, taking longer to complete.
+For more details, visit the [AV1 Drawbacks](https://github.com/plexguide/Unraid_Intel-ARC_Deployment/wiki/AV1-Drawbacks) page.

 ---

 ## Upgrading to Unraid 7.0 and Installing Required Plugins

-Before setting up AV1 flows or using the Tdarr Node Killer Script, ensure you’re running Unraid 7.0 (or newer) and have the necessary GPU-related plugins.
+Ensure you run Unraid 7.0 or newer, and install the required GPU plugins before setting up AV1 flows or using the Tdarr Node Killer script.

 ### Installing Intel GPU TOP Plugin

-Install **Intel GPU TOP** by ich777 from the Unraid Community Apps store.
-This plugin allows you to monitor your Intel ARC GPU’s performance directly from the Unraid dashboard.
+Install **Intel GPU TOP** by ich777 from the Unraid Community Apps.
+It lets you monitor Intel ARC GPU performance directly in Unraid.

 ![Intel GPU TOP Plugin](https://i.imgur.com/0bHRqya.png)

 ### Installing GPU Statistics Plugin

-Next, install the **GPU Statistics** plugin by b3rs3rk.
-With Intel GPU TOP, you’ll gain comprehensive insights into your GPU’s usage during encoding or transcoding tasks.
+Install the **GPU Statistics** plugin by b3rs3rk.
+With Intel GPU TOP, this provides comprehensive GPU usage details during encoding or transcoding.

 ![GPU Statistics Plugin](https://i.imgur.com/lJZgPvC.png)

-Once installed, you’ll see real-time GPU usage:
+After installing both, you can see real-time GPU usage:

 ![GPU Usage Example 1](https://i.imgur.com/toOvgvN.png)
 ![GPU Usage Example 2](https://i.imgur.com/jDbrB5a.png)